Roland VS Recorders, MC-307 & MV-8000 MV8800 Transport button repair

 Faulty Play Stop Record FF RW Buttons

 As these units age, more and more start showing up in “Great Condition, but being sold as/is”.
 Not knowing any better I hopped on a hundo dollar deal for a Roland MC-307 that the play button didn’t work.
-The 307 showed up, I plugged it in, it started up so I threw it in to the shit pile to deal with another day.
+The 307 showed up, I plugged it in, it started up so I threw it in to the sh*t pile to deal with another day.

 Another day started over a year ago when I finally took it apart.
 For one, someone had been up in there before and did a little damage, hell a lot of damage.
 Throw it in the thrash?
 Hell no. We have all been there, the hoe’s a little jacked, it doesn’t mean our love can’t bring her back!
 At least that was my initial thought.
 Once I got to the Transport switches I realized this is a place I’ve never gone and a place I never wanted to be.

-I went on a quest better yet a journey, through the hell of the interwebz until I found the light.
+So I went on a quest better yet a journey, through the hell of the interwebz until I found the light.
 Not only were these switches used in the MC-307, but the VS-840, VS-880, VS-890, VS-1680, VS-1880, even the MV-8000 and MV-8800 units!
 Roland used these switches 6 per unit in hundreds of thousands of unit!
 But they just failed to keep any additional stock to repair the units.

 I attempted to try to get Alps to rerun productions but I was basically told to f*ck off in a very polite Japanese manor.
 So I tried cutting and pasting tact switches to original housings.
 Ultimately a bad decision.
 Left with the option of cuttin’ off the controls and only running the machine by midi control I left it as/is, until I ran into a Roland VS-1890 with the same problem.

 Warning despite this being the only repair for transport buttons.
 If you break the housing you are screwed.